ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networkinterface.md

 net->connect();
 ```

-This example works on all IP based connectivity options supported by Mbed OS.
-Configuration for default interface is provided by the Mbed OS configuration system on the build time, so on a run time you can just call `connect()` without any parameters.
+This example works on all IP-based connectivity options that Mbed OS supports.
+The Mbed OS configuration system provides configuration for the default interface at build time, so at run time, you can just call `connect()` without any parameters.

-For example, when providing WiFi SSID and password, following `mbed_app.json` may be used:
+For example, when providing Wi-Fi SSID and password, you may use the following `mbed_app.json`:

 ```
 {
     "target_overrides": {